Download the Faculty Computing Allowance info packet.

 fc_’ prefix; for example

 Faculty and PIs wanting to obtain access to an FCA for their research will need to complete the Requirements Survey and include an initial list of anticipated users, as indicated on that form.
+(The faculty/PI can also designate someone in their research group to fill out the requirements survey on their behalf.)
 A Savio-cluster specific project will be set up using a unique name that consists of a single word (without any spaces between characters) and all user accounts will be created under that project name.
 When choosing a (single-word) name for an FCA project, the PI should also make sure not to choose something common like "astronomy", "biology", or "genomics" that has likely already been utilized by another research group for their FCA project name.
 The project name will also be used to set up (SLURM) scheduler accounts, for running computational jobs and tracking cluster usage.

 Once a project (and its associated Savio scheduler account) has been created, any UCB researcher who wants to open an additional Savio cluster account, to be associated with that existing project, can do so by submitting the Additional User Account Request Form.
 Accounts are added upon approval of the faculty or PI for the project.
 Usernames must be unique and are allocated on a first-come, first served basis.
 This means that users may need to choose an alternate username for their accounts, if the one that they originally want has been taken.